MLCL/Byblo/README.md

 Special thanks to all members of the Machine Learning and Computational Linguistics Lab, Department of Informatics, University of Sussex, for all the helpful input.

 ## Contributing

+In the event that you discover a bug whiles using Byblo, please submit a detailed report on our issue tracker: [https://github.com/MLCL/Byblo/issues](https://github.com/MLCL/Byblo/issues)

 To contribute to the project you should fork the git repository.
 First click the "Fork" button on github.
 Then open a console and type the following: